 It is a short 1/2 kilometer through the medieval town, when just beyond the café you come to this T-intersection, below.
 The Camino goes left, but if you walk to the right a hundred meters toward the waterfront you will see the 14th century church, the Iglesia de San Nicolás.
 Unfortunately, I didn't know about it, so we turned and walked onward.
 Thus ends the jaunt back in time.

-The Way does not remain on the AC-115, but immediately takes a side road to the left.
-In 100 meters or so it bears to the right, to begin the first climb of the day.
-First it is up to the bridge that crosses over the E-1, as it comes from the other side of the estuary.
+First it is up to the bridge that crosses over the Ap-9 as it comes from the other side of the estuary.
 You can see the viaduct across the estuary in the photo below.
 We passed by this bridge on the other side, and you can see from our map how we have been circumnavigating the very long estuary.

 I ran ahead to photograph the climbing pilgrimage travelers, Rob, Rich and Steve and get a shot of the view that no one bothered to look behind them to see!